 If your app's support service isn't available 24/7, create a chatbot.
 This way, users can quickly find out about their finances or banks' offers.
 Thereby, banks will be able to unburden their support staff and engage employees in more complex issues.

 Fintech application development requires a lot of technical knowledge.
 To understand how to create a fintech app, look at the main steps that we've outlined for you.

 Choose your Fintech niche

 Choosing a niche is a crucial step when you decide to create a fintech app.
 Firstly, you should analyze the target market.
-Then choose whether you want to create your own fintech solution or improve a ready-made one (reduce clicks' number for the operation, add integration with the social network).
+Then choose whether you want to create your own fintech solution, like conduct DeFi lending/borrowing platform development, etc., or improve a ready-made one (reduce clicks' number for the operation, add integration with the social network).